xuhuizhan5/StreamSlide/README.md

 - **Customizable Themes**: Personalize your presentation with color theme options
 - **User-Friendly Interface**: Simple Streamlit interface with progress tracking
 - **API Key Management**: Use environment variables or enter your API key directly
+- **Customizable Prompts**: Specify exactly what content you want included or emphasized from your PDF
+- **Flexible Content Selection**: Choose to use the entire document or focus on specific sections

 ## Demo